GovReady/govready-q/Apps.md

 ## Controlling access to apps

-Controlling which organizations in a Q deployment can access which apps is done via the ModuleSources table.
+Controlling which organizations in a Q deployment can access which apps is done via the AppSources table.

-The "Available to all" field of ModuleSource, which is on by default, gives all users of all organizations the ability to start an app provided by the ModuleSource.
+The "Available to all" field of AppSource, which is on by default, gives all users of all organizations the ability to start an app provided by the AppSource.

-If the "Available to all" field is unchecked, then only users within white-listed organizations can start apps provided by the ModuleSource.
-The white-list is a multi-select box on the ModuleSource page.
+If the "Available to all" field is unchecked, then only users within white-listed organizations can start apps provided by the AppSource.
+The white-list is a multi-select box on the AppSource page.

-Removing access to a ModuleSource does not affect any apps that have already been started by a user.
+Removing access to a AppSource does not affect any apps that have already been started by a user.

 ### Creating read-only SSH deployment keys

 When sourcing an app from a private GitHub repository, GovReady-Q will need to authenticate itself with GitHub using an SSH key pair.
 The public key will be added to deployment keys of the GitHub repository of the compliance app.
-The private key will be added to the JSON "spec" entered into `ModuleSource` model in the Django admin interface.
+The private key will be added to the JSON "spec" entered into `AppSource` model in the Django admin interface.

 The following instructions describe generate an SSH key pair in Linux and setting up the keys.